 woom 3 Review – Results of our Test Rides

-Weighing a mere 11.7 lbs., the woom 3 is the lightest 16″ bike on the market and is much easier for children to handle than the common 20 lb.+ bike.
+Weighing a mere 13.1 lbs., the woom 3 is the lightest 16″ bike on the market and is much easier for children to handle than the common 20 pound + bike.
 Its light weight in combination with the way it positions riders on the bike makes it significantly easier to ride and balance than most 16 inch bikes.

 Upright Positioning = Easier to Ride

-More aggressive or ambitious riders, or those who plan on riding on all-terrain trails, pump tracks or around a lot of hills, are likely better off on a more aggressive bike such as the Prevelo Alpha 2 shown below.
+More aggressive or ambitious riders, or those who plan on riding on all-terrain trails, pump tracks, or around a lot of hills, are likely better off on a more aggressive bike such as the Prevelo Alpha 2.
+This style of bike allows a child to lean in as they are attempting to gain speed or tackle hills and obstacles.

 What size child will fit on the woom 3?

-For experienced pedal bike riders moving up from a 12″ or 14″ bike, the woom 3 is a great fit for kids with an inseam of 17″ to 21″.
+Experienced pedal bike riders: For experienced pedal bike riders moving up from a 12″ or 14″ bike, the woom 3 is a great buy for kids with an inseam of 17″ to 21″.
 With the seat set about 2″ inches above their inseam, kids will be able to get proper leg extension while pedaling as well as be able to touch the ground with their tippy toes while sitting on the seat.
-This also allows for room to grow.
+This also allows for plenty of room to grow.

 If you’re unsure what your child’s inseam is, refer to our guide on Kids Bike Sizes to help you measure your child to ensure a perfect fit!

-Based on our experience over the last 3 years, we’ve found that most kids will get 2 to 3 years of use out of the woom 3, which is typical for most 16″ bikes.
-Our tester shown below starting riding the woom 3 at age 4 and while as a 6-year-old (almost 7) he still enjoys riding the woom 3, the woom 4 is a better fit for him now.
+Based on our experience over the last 5 years, we’ve found that most kids will get about two years out of the woom 3, which is typical for most 16 inch bikes.
+Our tester shown below started riding the woom 3 at age 4 and as a 6-year-old (almost 7), could still comfortably ride this 16″ bike.
+However, at that point he was ready to advance to the 20″ woom 4.

-Determined to address the needs of children, the woom 3 does not have a coaster brake, but rather easy-pull, dual-hand brakes.
-One of the problems with dual handbrakes, however, is the potential for kids to brake too quickly with the front brake, causing them to fly over the handlebars (endo).
+woom’s dual handbrake set-up is designed to make learning how to use handbrakes much less confusing.
+One of the problems with dual handbrakes is the potential for kids to brake too quickly with the front brake, causing them to fly over the handlebars (endo).
 While endos are rare on 16″ bikes, learning to brake primarily with the rear brake can prevent future accidents.

-To facilitate proper technique, the right-hand brake lever on the woom 3, which is attached to the rear brake in the US, is green to help kids remember to brake with that brake first.
-Its corresponding brake pad on the rear brake is also green.
+To facilitate proper technique, the right-hand brake lever on the woom 3 (which is attached to the rear brake in the US) is green to help kids remember to brake with the right hand first.
+Its corresponding brake pad on the rear wheel is also green.

 To prevent pants from coming into contact with the chain during use, the woom 3 comes with an amazing fully enclosed chain guard already installed on the bike.
 The guard not only keeps grease away from pants and curious fingers, it also keeps dust and grime out of the chain and chainrings to help keep them clean and prolong their life.